ga-curriculum/data-pipelines-and-workflow-orchestration-v2/microlesson-04/README.md

 ## **Lesson Recap**
 Over the past lessons, you have learned how to:
-- **Design and implement** a data pipeline using real-world data.
+- **Design and implement** end-to-end data pipeline using real-world data.
 - **Optimize and troubleshoot** pipeline performance and failures.
 - **Automate ETL workflows** with best practices for data orchestration.

 ### **Key Takeaways**
-✅ **Data Pipelines** ensure efficient data movement and transformation.
+✅ **Data Pipelines** enable reliable data movement and transformation.
 ✅ **Optimization Techniques** improve performance and scalability.
 ✅ **Troubleshooting Skills** help identify and fix failures effectively.
 ✅ **Workflow Orchestration** streamlines execution and scheduling.